 Our goal is to combine the existing technologies of virtual reality and controlling a quadcopter through hand motions into one device that can be used to survey dangerous or hard to reach areas.
-Our design has three main pieces: a headset, a quadcopter with stereoscopic cameras mounted and a glove.
+Our design has three main pieces: a headset, a quadcopter with stereoscopic cameras mounted, and a glove.
 Each piece will now be explained in greater detail.